arrowtype/recursive/docs/03-slnt_ital-axis-rename-tests/README.md

 - Currently unclear how to implement.
 My first attempt resulted in slanted italics *only* being available when *both* `slnt` & `ital` were at maximum values
 - The `ital`/`CRSV` axis is already hard to understand as `off/auto/on`, and making it `off/auto/on/full` becomes a mixed set of effects, and probably much harder to explain

+## What's the best option?

+Without much testing, I personally feel that Option 3 (`ital` controls slope & alts, `CRSV` controls alts) is best.

+It is the option which makes things most clear, without adding additional complexity to the system.
+It still allows for the entire designspace to be accessible, without creating unsafe or newly confusing areas.

 ## What *are* Italics?
 What is Slant?

 Arguably, there is a typographic difference between concepts of *Slant* & *Italic*.
 Generally speaking, *Italics* are used for hierarchy within text (somewhat similar to *Weight*), while *Slant* is a visual attribute that can be used in layout (more similar to *Width*).
 Put another way, *Italics* are about semantic meaning, while *Slant* is more about visual presentation.